Chatbot Configuration

 Custom Role (System Prompt)

-The custom role defines your chatbot's personality, behavior, and boundaries through a system prompt.
-This is a paid feature (available on Basic plans and above).
+The custom role defines your chatbot's personality, behavior, and boundaries through a system prompt — the standing instructions the AI follows in every conversation.
+This is a paid feature (available on a Basic plan or higher).
+The prompt can be up to 5,000 characters.

 What to Include